Imagine a potential new boss looking over your social media profiles – does it make you uneasy? Any posts you wish you’d deleted?

-Whilst people may think about what they are posting, many don’t give a thought to the “when”.
-Hiring managers are looking increasingly at the timing of postings.
-Kirkby has seen instances where the hiring manager has refused to employ an otherwise good candidate because they have spent too much time on social media during work hours.
+What you’re posting matters, but it’s also worth giving thought to the when.
+The timing of your posts could give a bad impression.
+Kirkby has seen instances where a hiring manager has turned down a contender for a job because it appeared that they spent too much time on social media during work hours.
 “The employer might have a question mark around their focus,” she says.

 - Create a positive brand image

-- Research your target.
-Research social media to find out about the organisation, the interviewer/s and your potential manager.
-This will help you discover shared contacts, prepare for the interview and have some good questions to ask up your sleeve.
-But avoid being too enthusiastic, says Kirkby and don’t send friend requests to individuals at the organisation before you get the job.
+Your own profiles aside, social media can be a tool to help you learn more about an organisation you’re applying to.
+Scan it to find out about their work, their aims, and the leaders working there.
+This will help you discover shared contacts, prepare for an interview and have some good questions to ask.
+But avoid being too enthusiastic, Kirkby says, and don’t send friend requests to people at the organisation or business before you get the job.